aron-w/Cell_Ascension/README.md

 1- Heal prediction is not working perfectly right 100% of the times, but it mostly works, neither it was with ascension default frames. will try to fix

+2- Addon frames stay on top of other frames. should stay behind. fixing

 # New features:

 1- Sort by role (completed, works same as the retail/classic addon)